iTalantaAcademy-kakuma-1/Group-2-Agile-development/README.md

 ## **Features** DESCRIPTIONS

-This page describe the unigue different task we do as a company.
+This page describe the unique different task we do as a company.

 ## **Documents** DESCRIPTIONS

+This page of the website explain the essentials of loruki company.
+This will include the introduction, about us, deployment, project publish, managing Resources and setting up.